GLOBAL MARKETS-Equity markets rebound on EU fund optimism; gold edges higher

 Euro jumps to 4-month highhttps://tmsnrt.rs/3fN2M7r

-(Reporting by Herb Lash and Ritvik Carvalho; additional reporting by Swati Pandey and Sumeet Chatterjee in Sydney; editing by Larry King and Dan Grebler)
+(Reporting by Herb Lash and Ritvik Carvalho; additional reporting by Swati Pandey and Sumeet Chatterjee in Sydney; editing by Dan Grebler and Nick Zieminski)

 ((Herbert.Lash@thomsonreuters.com))